 I've added this pattern to my Society6 shop, check it out on accessories (and wrapping paper!) below!

 Hi!
 I'm Tanya, an illustrator and graphic designer from Ontario, Canada.
-I create patterns & designs for my shops on Zazzle, Redbubble & Society6.
-Aside from designing, I have a huge love of cats, reading & video games.
+You can find my illustrations and patterns on a wide variety of websites, such as Zazzle, Redbubble & Society6.
+Aside from designing, I have a love of cats, reading & video games!
+If you want to see what I'm creating lately, check out my twitter & Pinterest pages below.

 @Tanya_Draws on instagram